wp-plugins/role-scoper/readme.txt

 = Links / Link Categories =
 * Fixed : Link Editor restrictions did not limit category selection
 * Fixed : Link Editor role did not permit viewing widget on front end
+* Fixed : Non-Editors could not see newly added link in link-manager.php until RS cache is flushed

 = Page Editing =
 * Feature : New option Roles > Options > Advanced > Page Structure > "no Page Parent filter", means anyone who can edit submit or publish a page can select any parent